NSBudapest/NSBudapestMeetup/README.md

 It got moderated then.
 After the first jobs board, we went through all the ads and found Android and web development related ads.
 We discussed it a lot with other people, who's in communities like this since years and we figured that in the privilege of the community - _you_ included - **there is no place for non-iOS/Mac development ads on the board**.

-Please understand this, and don't forget what you get, when advertising iOS/Mac development jobs.
+Please understand this, and don't forget what you get in the meantime.